 In March 2012, the National Weather Service implemented a multi-tier Impact Based Warning (IBW) system.
-This system included event tags in severe thunderstorm warnings and Severe Weather Statements to summarize straight-line wind speeds, hail size, and potential tornadic development.
-The product text also provided a summary of impacts to life and property caused by hail and winds.
+This system included event tags in severe thunderstorm warnings, providing summaries of wind speeds, hail size, and potential for tornadic development, as well as impacts to life and property.

-In March 2013, the Impact Based Warning (IBW) system, initially implemented in six NWS offices in Kansas and Missouri, expanded to 33 additional Central Region Weather Forecast Offices (WFOs).
-The categorical threat and damage indicator text was applicable to all Weather Forecast Offices, primarily those operating within the agency's Central and Southern Region divisions.
+In March 2013, the categorical threat and damage indicator text of the Impact Based Warning system, initially implemented at six NWS offices in Kansas and Missouri, was expanded to 33 additional Central Region WFOs.

-In 2016, the entire National Weather Service began using the Impact Based Warning (IBW) format for severe thunderstorm warnings.
+In 2016, the entire National Weather Service agency began using the Impact Based Warning format for severe thunderstorm warnings.

 On August 16, 2019, at 1:31 a.m.
 MDT, the National Weather Service in Cheyenne, Wyoming, incorporated the "emergency" wording into a Severe Thunderstorm Warning.
-This "severe thunderstorm emergency" statement indicated that three-inch diameter hail, as confirmed by storm spotter reports, was imminent in portions of Scotts Bluff, Banner, and Sioux Counties in Nebraska, specifically around Scottsbluff and Gering.
+This "severe thunderstorm emergency" statement was included to denote that three-inch diameter hail was imminent in portions of Scotts Bluff, Banner, and Sioux Counties in Nebraska.

-Beginning July 28, 2021 (or as late as August 2 in certain County Warning Areas), the National Weather Service incorporated categorical damage threat indicators for higher-end hail and/or wind events at the bottom of text products for severe thunderstorm warnings, including update statements issued as Severe Weather Statements.
+Since July 28, 2021, the NWS has incorporated categorical damage threat indicators for higher-end hail and/or wind events at the bottom of text products for severe thunderstorm warnings, including update statements to existing warnings issued as Severe Weather Statements.

 Thunderstorms also known as electrical or lightning storms are characterized...